 Stripers can be caught at all times of the day.
 Our strategy really depends on a variety of factors, including time of day, point of the tide, location, water temperature, time of year, and more.

 GREAT FOR BEGINNERS AND EXPERTS

 While the Kennebec River does not regularly offer the kind of fishery one might find off Block Island or around Montauk we have times where big fish come in.
 More regularly for us the bigger fish are found out at the beaches.
 However, the Kennebec is a prime location for both beginners and experts.
 Over the past few years, Fishing in the Kennebec River has turned off in August as the water gets too warm to hold Stripers.
 However, these fish move out to the ledges, beaches, coves, and rocky shores that are along the coast where our water temperature stays cool all summer long.

 Make no mistake; this will not be a passive trip.
 We will not sit back and troll for fish.
 The state of Maine allows anglers to keep one fish per day that is over 28” and under 31".
 In 2020 and 2021 only about 1% of all fish caught in Maine were of legal size.
-Last year we saw many more keepers and iw would say more like 8-10% were keepers last year.
+Last year we saw many more keepers and I would say more like 8-10% were keepers last year.
 However, If you want fish to eat we would suggest an offshore trip ground fishing on the Papa Jon.
 Up and down the Atlantic Coast states have changed their keeper range to try to protect Striped Bass even more.